-Beacon Period: Beacons are packets sent by an Access Point to synchronize a wireless network.
+Beacon Period: Beacons are packets sent by an Access Point

+to synchronize a wireless network.
 Specify a value.
 100 is the default setting and is recommended.

-RTS Threshold: This value should remain at its default setting of a minor modification should be made.
+RTS Threshold: This value should remain at its default setting of 2432.
+If inconsistent data flow is a problem, only a minor modification should be made.